Table Of Contents

 Davie Street: Where Everyone's Welcome

+Friday nights on Davie Street are an institution for me and my friends.
+This is Vancouver's LGBTQ+ village, and it goes OFF when the weekend hits.
+The Junction does drag shows that will make you question your entire understanding of entertainment.
 Celebrities Nightclub has multiple floors of different music, so when you get sick of top 40, you can descend into house music hell (or heaven, depending on your mood).

 Rogers Arena: Big Names, Big Energy

 When Rogers Arena lights up for a concert, the entire downtown core feels it.
 The Canucks play here too, and hockey nights create their own special brand of chaos.
+The real move is knowing the pre and post-game spots.

 Orpheum Theatre: Culture Without the Snobbery

-The Orpheum Theatre looks fancy enough to intimidate, but don't let the gold leaf and chandeliers fool you, this place hosts everything from the Vancouver Symphony to Weird Al Yankovic.
+The Orpheum Theatre looks fancy enough to intimidate, but don't let the gold leaf and chandeliers fool you.
+This place hosts everything from the Vancouver Symphony to Weird Al Yankovic.

 Main Street's Indie Circuit

 The Main Street music scene is where Vancouver's creative soul lives, showcasing local artists year round.
 The Wise Hall hosts folk nights that turn into dance parties.
+The ANZA Club was founded for Australian and New Zealand expatriates and throws some of the best punk shows in the city.

 These venues celebrate the door-to-door community of musicians and artists that makes Vancouver's cultural scene so interesting for both visitors and locals to discover, offering great nights for friends exploring the nightlife scene.